Spiders Native to Washington State

 Spiders are famous for their ominous appearance, ability to bite-often with venom, their webs and their predacious nature.
 Different than insects, which have six legs, spiders have eight legs and their thoraxes and heads are “fused” into a “cephalothorax.”
 The eight legs and body type make them “arachnids,” and not insects.
 They have fangs and inject venom—though, thankfully, most spiders are too small to penetrate human skin.
 And spiders are able to produce silk.

 Spiders vary widely in size, “personality,” and presence or type of webbing they produce.
 Fortunately, Black Widow and Brown Recluse spiders are not native to Western Washington and are only rarely transported here.
-However, black widow spiders are prevalent in Central and Eastern Washington.

 Unfortunately, we do have House Spiders (also known as the Hobo Spider) which produce a skin ulcer and various other symptoms.